 back to top 10 ↑

 It’s not called “Genius” for nothing.
-The Oral-B Pro 8000 is a worthy winner, but only just.
-It edges out its nearest rival – the Philips Sonicare Diamond Clean, by a hair’s width, thanks to a balance of good design, good features, and effectiveness.
+The Oral-B Pro 8000 is a worthy second, but only just.
+It edges out its nearest rival – the Philips Sonicare Diamond Clean Smart, by a hair’s width, thanks to a balance of good design, good features, and effectiveness.

 6 different brushing modes (gentler sensitive, whitening, 3D daily clean, gum care, pro-clean and tongue cleaning mode) are the most comprehensive modes that Oral-B can provide in 2017, makes the cleaning head move an extra 3000 times (total 48,800 movements/min) faster per minute and help it to remove 500% more plaque than a manual toothbrush.